-- disconnect from the internet for 3 days
+- disconnecting from the internet for 3 days

-It takes time to take care of our bodies, brains, hearts and souls, and if we don’t take that time, we can’t take care of anyone else, at least not for very long.
+It takes time to take care of ourselves and when we don’t take that time, it’s hard to take care of anyone else at least not for very long.
 Continuing to serve everyone but ourselves will leave us completely depleted and there will be consequences.

-Saying no is no easy feat, especially for kind generous souls, for people pleasers, and for people who are used to saying yes to everything.
+Saying no isn’t easy, especially for kind generous souls, for people pleasers, and for people who are used to saying yes to everything (so most of us).

 - Yes, I’ll meet you for coffee

 - Yes, I’ll make a wonderful family dinner.